vega/altair/CONTRIBUTING.md

 We are also seeking contributions of additional Jupyter notebook-based examples in our separate GitHub repository: https://github.com/altair-viz/altair_notebooks.

 All contributions, suggestions, and feedback you submitted are accepted under the [Project's license](./LICENSE).
 You represent that if you do not own copyright in the code that you have the authority to submit it under the [Project's license](./LICENSE).
 All feedback, suggestions, or contributions are not confidential.
+The Project abides by the Vega Organization's [code of conduct](https://github.com/vega/.github/blob/main/CODE_OF_CONDUCT.md) and [governance](https://github.com/vega/.github/blob/main/project-docs/GOVERNANCE.md).

 ## How To Contribute Code to Vega-Altair